jvisser/golden-axe-32x-edition/doc/re/entity.md

 ## Entity logic
 All entities are updated through routine `UpdateActiveEntities`.

-For non plae
-In entity logic handlers bit 7 of entity id is used to check if initialisation is needed (needed if 0).
+For non player entity logic handlers bit 7 of the entity id is used to check if initialisation is needed (needed if 0).
 So the single logic handler does both initialisation and normal logic.

 Entities call `RemoveEntity` to de-spawn themselves.